Worldbuilding

 Setting

 The game setting is medieval fantasy.
-This means swords, shields, armors and jewelry.
-The world has knowledge of iron, steel and stronger metals, but does not have modern concepts such as steam engines, automatons, electricity or plastic.
+This means swords, shields, armor, and jewelry.
+The world knows iron, steel, and other strong metals, but lacks modern concepts such as steam engines, automatons, electricity, and plastic.
 Potion-making is common in the world.

 There should be some general distrust of people from other villages, unless they are close by.
 The further apart, the more distrust.